FIDUCEO/FCDR_MVIRISRF/dia/README_dia.md

       0.506500E+000  0.649228E+000  0.378393E-001
       ...

-The individual data blocks of `N` lines, each specifying the absolute spectral response ffor a single day of the retrieval period, are **not** separated by a blank line, i.e. the spectral response data are written continously.
+Note that the individual data blocks of `N` lines, each specifying the absolute spectral response for a single day of the retrieval period, are *not* separated by a blank line, i.e. the spectral response data are written continously.